 - Turn the heat back and simmer the chicken breasts over medium heat for 10 minutes, keeping the lid on the pan.

 - Turn the heat off and let the chicken sit in the hot liquid for 20 minutes.
 Again, keep the lid on the pan.

 - Remove the chicken breasts carefully from the hot stock.
 Check the chicken is cooked through and no pink remains inside.
 Either use the chicken breasts immediately or cool and chill or freeze.

-You can use poached chicken breasts in so many recipes.
-Serve them straight away or chill them and use the meat sliced in sandwiches, chopped in salads or simply serve it sliced as part of a buffet.
+Serve poached chicken breasts straight away or chill them and use the meat sliced in sandwiches, chopped in salads or simply serve it sliced as part of a buffet.
 Poached chicken can also be used in any recipe that calls for cooked, cooled chicken breasts.